thomasballinger/endless-web/readme-developer.txt

 Install Emscripten: follow instructions at https://emscripten.org/docs/getting_started/downloads.html

-Use the latest version (see instructions above) and source the emsdk_env.sh file so you can run commands like emcc, em++ and emrun.
+Use the 2.0.16 (see instructions above) and source the emsdk_env.sh file so you can run commands like emcc, em++ and emrun.

+  $ ./emsdk install 2.0.16
+  $ ./emsdk activate 2.0.16
+  $ source emsdk_env.sh

 Now in the source code folder, run

-  $ scons -j 8 mode=emcc music=off opengl=gles threads=off
-  $ emrun --serve_after_close --serve_after_exit --browser chrome --private_browsing endless-sky.html
+  $ make dev